Competency Based Medical Education

 Reporters can accurately and reliably gather clinical information on each of their patients.
 Reporters can communicate clearly (both verbally and in writing) the clinical information they have obtained.
 Reporters are able to distinguish important information from unimportant information and are able to focus data collection and presentation on central issues.
-It is expected that all students will function as master Reporters (and be transitioning into beginning Interpreters) by the end of the clerkship.
+It is expected that all students will function as master Reporters (and be transitioning into beginning Interpreters) by the end of the didactic year.

 Interpreters are able to identify problems independently and to prioritize problems, including new problems, as they arise.
 Interpreters are able to develop a differential diagnosis independently and to make a case for and against each of the important diagnoses under consideration for a patient’s central problem(s).
 All students are expected to begin their clinical year primarily at this stage, and to demonstrate significant progress to a manager towards the latter part of the clinical year.